-In recent years, Canadian cities such as Calgary, Toronto, and Vancouver figured prominently among the most desirable places to live in the world.
+In recent years, Canadian cities such as Calgary, Toronto, and Vancouver figured prominently among the world’s most desirable places to live.
 Such a reason attracts thousands of new migrants to arrive each year.
-Canada offers a stable economy, a beautiful environment, top-quality education, and job opportunities among others.
+Canada offers a stable economy, a beautiful environment, top-quality education, and job opportunities.

-However, there are also a number of drawbacks that should cause people to exercise more caution or do some research before choosing a particular province or city.
+However, several drawbacks should cause people to exercise more caution or research before choosing a particular province or city.

-Here are 9 bad things about Canada that you may or may not be aware of.
+Here are nine bad things you may or may not know about Canada.

-Although firearms are regulated in the country, Canada has a high rate of gun ownership so it seeing citizens with a sidearm is not an uncommon sight.
-Despite lower crime rates related to guns per capita compared to the United States, its rate is rising since 2013.
-Firearm-related violence was up 42% from 2013 to 2017, according to Statistics Canada.
+Although firearms are regulated in the country, Canada has a high rate of gun ownership so it seeing citizens with a sidearm is not uncommon.
+Despite lower crime rates related to guns per capita compared to the United States, the rate has risen since 2013.
+Statistics Canada states that firearm-related violence increased 42% from 2013 to 2017.

-Compared to the United States and other neighboring countries, buying goods and products in Canada will cost citizens more because of the tax rates.
-The COVID-19 pandemic has exacerbated the inflation rate and commodity prices are rising fast.
-Note that this is not unique to Canada, but this is especially bad news for those who are settling in and have a limited income at their disposal.
+Compared to the United States and neighboring countries, buying goods and products in Canada will cost citizens more because of the tax rates.
+The COVID-19 pandemic has exacerbated the inflation rate, and commodity prices are rising fast.
+Note that this is not unique to Canada, but this is horrible news for those who are settling in and have a limited income at their disposal.

-The pandemic continues to get the blame for bringing misery to life, including among Canadians.
-According to National Post, the number of people living well below the low-income threshold had fallen further behind in the years prior to COVID-19, based on updated poverty figures that experts say might get worse because of the pandemic.
+The pandemic continues to get blamed for bringing misery to life, including among Canadians.
+According to National Post, the number of people living well below the low-income threshold had fallen further behind in the years before COVID-19, based on updated poverty figures that experts say might worsen because of the pandemic.